ThaKladd/vector-lite/README.md

 ## Methods

-There is a new attribute you can add to your model `protected $embedFields = ['title', 'other.description'];` that is used to define what fields the data of the vector consists of.
+There is a new attribute you can add to your model `protected $embedFields = ['title', 'other.description', 'methodName'];` that is used to define what fields the data of the vector consists of.

 ### Provided by trait